Gravitational waves from cosmic strings for pedestrians: Introduction

 Since strings cannot have endpoints, they are either closed loops or infinitely long.
 While the latter cannot decay due to winding-number conservation, there is no such obstruction for the former.
 The details of this decay, and in particular the dominant decay channel, depend on the particle physics model under consideration.
 If the strings arise from the breaking of a global symmetry, they will usually mainly decay into the associated Nambu--Goldstone bosons~\cite{Davis_1985}.
 In the case of a local symmetry breaking, the decay into gravitational radiation will be dominant \cite{Vachaspati:1984yi, Brandenberger:1986vj, Blanco-Pillado:1998tyu, Auclair:2019jip}.
 Henceforth, we will focus on the latter case.
 Local strings emanating from symmetry breakings at an energy scale $\eta$ typically carry an energy per unit length (string tension) of $\mu\propto \eta^2$ and have a width $\delta \propto \eta^{-1}$~\cite{Vilenkin_Shellard_2000}.
 Though very thin, strings typically form with infinite length or with super-horizon length.
 In string--string and string self-interactions, the strings intercommute, i.e., they exchange parts.
 This process leads to the production of string loops of sub-horizon length, which are chopped off from the long strings.
 These loops start to oscillate under their tension and thus emit gravitational radiation.
 Accordingly, they lose energy, implying that they shrink over time and finally evaporate.
+The long-string network also emits gravitational radiation \cite{Figueroa:2012kw, Figueroa:2020lvo, CamargoNevesdaCunha:2022mvg}.
+Its contribution to the SGWB is, however, strongly suppressed compared to the loop contribution \cite{Buchmuller:2013lra}.

 The energy loss of the long-string network ensures that it reaches a so-called scaling regime in which the energy density in strings becomes a constant fraction of the critical density.
 Since the long strings are topologically prohibited from decaying,\footnote{This is actually only true for infinitely long strings.
 Super-Hubble string loops are nonetheless prevented from decaying as they are stretched due to the cosmic expansion.} the long-string network will never vanish, continuously produce loops, and, hence, also gravitational waves (GWs).
 As a consequence, the stochastic gravitational wave background (SGWB) from cosmic strings will typically have contributions from early times at very large frequencies ($f>{\rm MHz}$) as well as contributions from late times, dominant at very low frequencies ($f<{\rm nHz}$), making it appealing in two regards: First, the GW spectrum contains information about the expansion history of the Universe from times as early as string formation until today.
 Second, it can be constrained by many different current and future experiments such as ground-based interferometers like LIGO \cite{LIGOScientific:2014pky}, Virgo \cite{VIRGO:2014yos} or KAGRA \cite{Somiya:2011np, Aso:2013eba}, space-based interferometers like LISA \cite{amaroseoane2017laserinterferometerspaceantenna}, DECIGO \cite{Seto:2001qf}, or BBO \cite{Corbin:2005ny}, as well as pulsar timing arrays (PTAs) like NANOGrav \cite{McLaughlin:2013ira}, EPTA \cite{Kramer:2013kea} or SKA \cite{Carilli:2004nx}.